-The Mary E. Pigott Primary School was assessed against its National Building Code which is common for the Organisation of Eastern Caribbean States (OECS) territory.
-The most serious area of deficiency was the Aluzinc roof covering on some of the buildings which appeared to lack the required hurricane straps.
-There were also cases of missing or broken windows which will put the entire building at risk in an extreme wind event.
+The Ottos Comprehensive Secondary School was assessed against its National Building Code which is common for the Organisation of Eastern Caribbean States (OECS) territory.
+The most serious area of deficiency observed was the Aluzinc roof covering on some of the buildings which appeared to lack the required hurricane straps.
+The main roof structures were found to be in generally good condition.